bogen85/vlang-fpc-backend-documentation/README.md

 ## Goals
 1. Able to function at same tier level as the primary C backend.
 1. Full interop with C (obviously)
-1. Full interop with FPC units.
+1. Full interop with FPC (and Lazarus) units.
+1. Support for all FPC targets and architectures.

 ## Memory management
 1. Will use smart pointers (runtime reference counting, automatic free when count reaches 0)